The highlights and attractions of Maputo in Mozambique

 Maputo is a very accessible town, and being the capital city of Mozambique, it also holds importance to the nation.
-Tourists love Maputo for its vibrancy, its diversity, its range of fun things to do and its beautiful setting on the bay overlooking the Indian Ocean.
+Tourists love Maputo for its vibrancy, its diversity, its range of fabulous activities and its splendid setting on the bay overlooking the Indian Ocean.

-In most cities of reputation there is a Museum of Natural History and suffice it to say that this one in Maputo is as gracious as the rest – take a look at the taxidermy assortment of wildlife and the famous display of the way an elephant forms in gestation – elephant foetuses are a huge drawcard here.
-There are also traditional musical instruments to marvel at and maybe a few locals will play live music for you too.
+- In most cities of reputation there is a Museum of Natural Historyand this one in Maputo is as gracious as the rest – look at the taxidermy assortment of wildlife and the famous display of the way an elephant forms in gestation – elephant foetuses are a huge drawcard here.
+Marvel at the traditional musical instruments and maybe a few locals will play live music for you too.

 - Mundo’s restaurant is popular with those who don’t mind a crowd – a great place to eat and chat, meeting new people.
 Order pizza, hamburgers, seafood.

 - Cafe Camissa is a casual eatery for snacks and beverages.
 A meeting place for artists, intellectuals, travellers and locals.

 - Milano Grill House is a steakhouse with an African atmosphere at the intersection of Avenida 24 de Julho and Avenida Salvador Allende, right in the city centre.
 Good food but expensive.

 - Costa do Sol is a great place for very fresh seafood – about six kilometres from the city centre.
 Order a plate of prawns!

 - The Taverna offers genuine Portuguese food where many local Portuguese people eat.
 Lovely breads, meat dishes and seafood plus decadent desserts.

 - The Polana Hotel presents a seafood evening every Saturday evening.
 Eat lobster, prawns, paella, seafood curry and more from the buffet while enjoying live music.